uptime-com/uptime-private-location/README.md

 ### Using a Proxy Server

 To connect to a proxy server, make sure that the proxy is configured in the Docker client as described in the [Official Docker Guide](https://docs.docker.com/network/proxy/).
-Once configured, confirm that the container can access `internal.uptime.com:443` as well as `https://sqs.us-east-2.amazonaws.com/`
+Once configured, confirm that the container can access `internal.uptime.com:443`, `credentials.produs.upsentinel.net:443`, and also `https://sqs.us-east-2.amazonaws.com/`.

 ## Usage Commands (via CLI)